ietf-scitt/use-cases/openssf_metrics.md

   - Static / Error analysis
     - There might be async debug initiated here but this maps pretty nicely conceptually since we'd think of this as a static process, we already have some errors to analyze if we're at this step.

+*Gif of Alice on roller skates throwing a bowling ball which is a software vuln, strike, she frontflips throwing knife style throws the pins into pull requests.
+We zoom out and see her just doing this over and over again around the Entity Analysis Trinity.
+Intent/LTM is where the throwing board is.
+Bowling alley is static analysis and the end of the bowling ally where she frontflips over (through hoop of CI/CD fire?) is where she pics up the pins and throws them as pull request (titles and numbers maybe, pulls/1401 style maybe?) knives into the board at the top which is the LTM and codebase.
+Then from top, LTM to static analysis where bowling alley starts shes in the lab, cooking up the vuln or maybe out looking for it.
+Or maybe refactoring after pull requests!*

 ![Entity Analysis Trinity](https://user-images.githubusercontent.com/5950433/188203911-3586e1af-a1f6-434a-8a9a-a1795d7a7ca3.svg)

 ## Misc.
 Notes